-This course aims to develop students' understanding of the purpose of design in the real world.
-Students undertake practical and appreciation tasks and learn how to effectively apply and analyse the elements and principles of design.

-Computer-generated and manual drawing skills are developed, with students creating designs for specific needs and target audiences.
-Students further develop design skills using a range of media and techniques.
+Students develop their understanding of the purpose of design in the real world.
+They undertake practical and appreciation tasks and learn how to effectively apply and analyse the elements and principles of design.
+Computer generated and manual drawing skills are developed, with students creating designs for specific needs and target audiences.
+Students further develop their design skills using a range of media and techniques.

-Assessment will include a folio of design tasks using computer-generated and manual drawing techniques, and a written design analysis.
+Students are assessed on a folio of design tasks using computer generated and manual drawing techniques, and a written design analysis.